Terms

 We may terminate your membership anytime for any reason.

 I mean, I think that's fair.
-The user should also be allowed to terminate their own membership anytime for any reason.
+You should also let the user terminate their membership anytime for any reason.

 - Remove any confidentiality agreements.